Chapter 4: Construction Details, Section 81: Miscellaneous Traffic Control Devices

 - Refer to Section 6-202, “Responsibilities for Acceptance of Manufactured or Fabricated Materials and Products,” of this manual for additional information.

 Review the delineator list shown on the plans, and inform the contractor of any changes, preferably before material is ordered.
-The California Manual of Uniform Traffic Control Devices (California MUTCD), Part 3, provides design details for delineators.
+Part 3, "Markings," of the California Manual of Uniform Traffic Control Devices (California MUTCD), provides design details for delineators.

 - Take samples, when necessary, in accordance with the sampling frequency tables in Chapter 6, “Sampling and Testing,” of this manual.